L1angyan/Highthrough-put-Y2H-analysis/README.md

 3rd: y2h_3rd.py

 Moreover, for the 3rd sequencing data, we design more strict standards to filter PPIs, leveraging long reads of Pacbio sequencing.
 As the result the sequence of primer, reconbination site(ATTL) and their reverse complement sequence are necessary in the current directory.

+ORFchecker.py
+The script is used to check if the protein coding sequence in the plastid comply with the ORF of protein coding gene of maize.